astep-aau/aSTEP-frontend/docs/src/content/docs/cross-group/frontend.md

 1. **User Input**: User enters coordinates, time, and model version in the InputPanel
 2. **Validation**: Frontend validates inputs (format, required fields)
 3. **Backend Communication**: Each group implements their own backend communication logic
 4. **Visualization**: Display results and render route on map
-3. **Backend Communication**: Each group implements their own backend communication logic
-4. **Visualization**: Display results and render route on map